 Reflective Essay – Definition, Format, Examples

-Education changes rapidly; teachers modify curricula to adjust them to today’s trends and help students pick up critical skills.
+Education changes rapidly; teachers modify curricula to adjust them to today’s trends and help learners pick up critical skills.
 One of such skills is the ability to witness and assess one’s learning.
-To master such dexterity, course instructors might assign to write reflective papers.
+To master such dexterity, course instructors might assign writing reflective papers.

 Although it’s not the most common writing task, knowing how to evaluate various occurrences and document them properly will help you excel in academia and understand your strengths and weaknesses.
-This guide encompasses all the information you need about a reflective essay, from the definition to do’s and don’ts.
+This guide encompasses all the information you need about a reflection paper, from the definition to dos and don’ts.

 What is Reflective Writing?